jarrodtaylor/SyrinxPreview/src/posts/20150324-project-management-and-data-processing-in-biopharmaceuticals-video.md

 All of this suggests that biopharma companies need to invest in robust data processing solutions while embracing a light touch when it comes to project management.
 It's a difficult challenge, one that makes third-party expertise and guidance essential.

-Thanks for watching, and be sure to look for more videos from Syrinx Consulting.
+Thanks for watching, and be sure to look for more videos from Syrinx.